What you need to know

 This list is not complete as regulations change across the world.
 For full information on regulations for a region or specific country, contact your account manager.

-The following are dates from regulatory boards and card schemes, specifying when regulations will take effect and when card schemes will start supporting the new version of 3D Secure.
+The following are dates from regulatory boards and card schemes, specifying when regulations will take effect and when card schemes will stop supporting 3D Secure 1.

 - 14 March 2020: PSD2 SCA becomes mandatory in EU.
 All issuing banks are expected to implement SCA, in the form of 3D Secure.